Muazzy/Muazzy/README.md

 <p>
 <img align="left" width="20%" src="https://github.com/Muazzy/Muazzy/blob/main/images%20and%20gifs/left-tourch.gif"></a>
 <img align="right" width="20%" src="https://github.com/Muazzy/Muazzy/blob/main/images%20and%20gifs/right-tourch.gif"></a>
-<p align="center"> I'm a final year Software Engineering student at MUET, Jamshoro, with a passion for learning and a love for designing and developing Flutter apps.
-I'm currently expanding my Flutter skills and also exploring full stack web development.
+<p align="center"> I'm a Software Engineer, with a passion for learning and a love for developing Mobile apps.
+I'm currently expanding my Flutter skills and also exploring Backend development.
 It's an exciting journey that keeps me motivated to push boundaries in the world of software engineering. </p>
 </p>
 <br>
 <br>